bogdan-s/c4d-python/general/readme.md

 -	messages and events are processed during that time.
 So, a thread that calls SpecialEventAdd()
 -	wouldn’t allow this either.
 -	You can use asynchronous dialogs whenever you want, just not in scripts.
 Scripts only live while they’re being executed, so asynchronous dialogs can’t work.
+- Description based GUI's are mostly used with tag and object creation plugins.
+- You've got it backwards Scott - ResEdit only works with the dialog resource syntax for plugins.
+It doesn't work with the description resource syntax for tags & objects.